JoseanAyala/joseanayala/README.md

 ## Academic Background

-- 🎓 Bachelor of Science in Computer Science
+- Bachelor of Science in Computer Science
-- 📆 Graduated in December 2019

 ## Let's Connect and Collaborate!